 Maybe geology isn’t your bag; maybe you’re more interested in river history that directly involves people.
 That’s ok; our trips offer a little something for everyone.
-This was taken at one of numerous historical cabin sites that we pass by.
+This was taken at one of the numerous historical cabin sites that we pass by.
 They may belong to ranchers, homesteaders, miners…and in this case, a bootlegger.
 Moonshine was also concocted in the deep and secretive canyons of the Southwest, sometimes with apricots.

 This is one of Holiday River Expeditions’ seasoned Trip Leaders, Brin Finnigan.
 Here, he’s making his way safely through Three Fords rapid on the Green River through Desolation Canyon.
 What’s particularly great about this picture is his textbook bracing technique.
 There’s a saying amongst guides, to the tune of “when in doubt, square it out”.
-Brin has little doubt about how to handle rapids, but again this shot demonstrates the tested and proven technique of approaching waves at a ninety degree angle and bracing the oars for optimal stability and safety.
+Brin has little doubt about how to handle rapids, but again this shot demonstrates the tested and proven technique of approaching waves at a ninety-degree angle and bracing the oars for optimal stability and safety.

 Here’s another seasoned Trip Leader and Holiday veteran, Dave Snee, helping guests get ready for their upcoming Desolation Canyon trip.

-The above photo was taken during the transition from Desolation to Gray Canyon, just above Swayzeys Rapid and the boat ramp where we end our four-and-five-day trips.
+The above photo was taken during the transition from Desolation to Gray Canyon, just above Swaseys Rapid and the boat ramp where we end our four-and-five-day trips.
 I love how the shadows of the clouds capture the serenity of the moment, which is always ripe for reflecting on happy river memories.

 This one’s a classic for me.
 Not every adventure pic involves water (in fact, we recommend checking out our multi-sport combination biking & rafting trips).
-Myself and several of the other warehouse kids and guides had a tendency to ride out to a favorite secret spot, about six miles into the desert.
+I and several of the other warehouse kids and guides had a tendency to ride out to a favorite secret spot, about six miles into the desert.
 There, we could enjoy a picturesque view of the San Rafael Swell, once home to many indigenous peoples and still a reminder of their culture and own history.